POSTS TAGGED: Motorola Xoom

 1.Complete Backup Tool

 2.Bootloader Unlocker Tool

 10.Dual Recovery Tool (Testing stage now!)

-Posted February 9, 2012 By: Will Verduzco
+Posted February 9, 2012 at 06:00 am by Will Verduzco

 About a month ago, we wrote about Team EOS, and the impressive work they have done for the previously neglected Motorola Xoom tablet.
 Despite already having many “firsts” under their collective belts thanks to their previous releases, their newest offering brings a couple of new highlights not yet seen in the Xoom Development Community.